skoumas/nodeoflife/README.md

 4) Wait a couple of seconds and you should be able to see the grid
 5) Click any shape from the top bar
 6) Click in the grid to place it

+### How it works
+First the server starts and creates an empty grid.
+That grid is loaded with zeros and a color that is for now white: #FFFFFF.
+After that then main loop is activated through a 1 second interval.
+`gol.updateGrid()`.
+That function updates the grid based on the Game of Life formula.
+The grid is then broadcasted using socket.io.
+From the client perspective when the browser loads we load a new user using `user = new User` and assign to that user an id, a color and a symbol.
+Also we setup up the terminal so we can see some messages on what is going on.
+Finally we load the gol class which is responsible for displaying the grid we are getting from the socket.io.
+Everytime we receive a socket.io signal then the drawGrid() function is called.

+### Structure
+#### Server
+server.js
+	- server/gol.js
+  - server/shapes.js
+#### Client
+	- client/gol.js
+  - client/terminal.js
+  - client/user.js

+### Updates
+- Created shapes.js in which very easily we import a new shape at the main grid
+- Removed color for now to save speed in broadcast and calculations

 ### Technical Choices